Railway Stations & Public Houses

 Railway with its line from Stalybridge to Diggle via the East bank

-of the River Tame, built to relieve traffic on its earlier line on
+of the River Tame, built to relieve traffic from its earlier line on

 the opposite site of the valley.
 Newer line (and Royal George